How much are foster parents paid?

-You can progress to our Senior payment tier once you've further training, including an NVQ3 or QFC Level 3 in Health and Social Care.
+We also offer the chance to progress further to our senior payment tier through the completion of further training, including an NVQ3 or QCF Level 3 Health and Social Care.
 This can be discussed with your supervising social worker.

 You'll receive £526.64 per week, per child.

 If you live in London, you'll receive £579.25 per week, per child.